Proudly offering nationwide surveys and shipping for the UK

 See our FAQ section for a full explanation of airborne and impact tests.
 Performance standards and how many rooms you will need testing.

-We frequently provide sound test for other building types.
+We frequently provide sound tests for other building types.
 These include commercial areas, for schools, offices, factories, healthcare buildings and other premises.
-If you need more information on other sound testing, please contact the team for further advice.
+If you need more information, please contact the team for further advice.

 Sound testing is often offered for managing agents of buildings.
-These tests are outside of the Building Regulations sound tests.
+These tests are outside of the Building Regulations.
 Usually concentrating on pre- and post-works testing to evaluate floor finish performances.
 Note that floor finishes are not normally considered in testing floors under a Building Regulations sound test.

 Enhanced sound insulation performance standards can apply in commercial units.
 Where a residential room is separated from another room of non-residential use (e.g. commercial office, bar or shop below a flat).
 Specialist advice should be sought on the level of sound insulation that is required.
 Enhanced sound insulation requirements can also appear as part of planning conditions or project requirements (e.g. BREEAM).